Common App presents several affirmations to applicants during the online submission process, which must be confirmed to apply to each college.

-- I agree to notify the institutions to which I am applying immediately should there be any change to the information requested in this application, including disciplinary history.
+- I agree to notify the institutions to which I am applying immediately should there be any change to the information requested in this application.

 - I understand that once my application has been submitted it may not be altered in any way; I will need to contact the institution directly if I wish to provide additional information.

 - I acknowledge that I have reviewed the application instructions for the college receiving this application.
 I understand that all offers of admission are conditional, pending receipt of final transcripts showing work comparable in quality to that upon which the offer was based, as well as honorable dismissal from the school.